cspinupa/ui-projects/README.md

-# jsproject-sample
+# ui-projects
-This is a sample repo created to work on sample java script projects.
+This is a sample repo created to work on sample javascript based UI projects.